calebbrown/ts/README.md

 ## Overview

 Ever wanted to add timestamps to the output of another command?
 Then `ts` is your friend.

 It simply prepends every line it receives from stdin with the current time and date.

+And yes, you could just run something like
+`alias ts='xargs -Iln bash -c "echo \$(date) ln"'`, but this is faster and easier to use.
+Plus it's written in [Go](http://golang.org/) so it's way better.

 ## Installation